InterfaithCoding/GuessNumber/walkthrough.md

 In this block, the program tells the player what the secret number they failed to guess correctly was.
 This requires concatenating strings, but number stores an integer value.
 Line 33 will overwrite number with a string form so that it can be concatenated to the 'Nope.
 The number I was thinking of was ' string on line 34.

-At this point, the execution has reached the end of the code, and the program terminates.
+At this point, the execution has reached the end of the code, and the programme terminates.
 Congratulations!
 You’ve just programmed your first real game!